Tega Industries lists at 66% premium

 The success of these new airports is contingent on the ability to attract international traffic

-Tega Industries, whose IPO saw a robust response from investors made a stellar debut on the bourses on Monday, listing at over 66 per cent premium over its issue price of ₹453.
+Tega Industries that witnessed a robust investor-response for its IPO made a stellar debut on the bourses on Monday, listing at over 66 per cent premium over its issue price of ₹453.

-The IPO of the manufacturer of consumables for the mining industry saw a robust response from all categories of investors.
+The IPO of the firm that manufactures consumables for the mining industry saw a robust response from all categories of investors.
 The company had fixed its issue price at ₹453 apiece, at the upper end of the ₹443-453 price range.

-The ₹619-crore IPO was subscribed more than 219 times, with the quota reserved for qualified institutional bidders being subscribed 215 times.
-The HNI portion was subscribed 666 times and retail allocation by 29 times.
+The ₹619-crore IPO was subscribed more than 219 times, with the quota reserved for qualified institutional bidders getting subscribed 215 times.
+The HNI portion was subscribed 666 times and the retail quota was subscribed 29 times.

+Parth Nyati, Founder, Tradingo said the Kolkata-based company has strong management and sound fundamentals.
+"A massive response from investors triggered the IPO to be subscribed 219 times.
+The IPO was purely OFS-based where its PE fund is exiting, but the company is cash-rich.
+The company might perform much better going forward if this momentum continues," added Nyati.

 Ahead of the public issue, the company had allocated 41,00,842 equity shares at ₹453 per share to 25 anchor investors, raising a total of ₹185.75 crore.
-Its issue size was reduced to 95 lakh shares from 1.36 crore previously.
+Its issue size was reduced to 95 lakh shares from the 1.36 crore shares, subsequently.

 The success of these new airports is contingent on the ability to attract international traffic